-For the past 5 years I have been teaching at Craven College in Skipton.
-I live in Keighley with my wife and daughter.
-I am also practically involved in politics as a Town Councillor in Keighley, where I represent the Morton and Sandbeds ward and sit on the town’s Policy and Governance Committee.
+Over the past decade I have been teaching at Craven College in Skipton.
+I live in Keighley with my wife and three children.
 I have a 1st class BA (Hons) in politics from the University of Huddersfield, and a Distinction MA from the University of Sheffield.
 Prior to teaching at Craven I worked for three years as a constituency case-worker for Rose Winterton MP.

 What motivated me to undertake PhD study?

 My main motivation comes from wanting to be a university lecturer.
 I knew I should have undertaken PhD study after I completed my MA several years ago, and so it was inevitable that I would come back to it.
 Of course, I am interested in my chosen area of research, and I wanted to prove to myself that I was up to the intellectual challenge of completing a PhD.